Why Monitor PostgreSQL Database Health?

 |Query Response Times||Scatter Chart|

 Each widget here has its own description and the graphs have details on what is present in X-Axis and Y-Axis.
 It is important that the dashboard is self-explanatory, after all, a picture is worth a thousand words.
 These charts might look different depending upon the underlying data.
+For example, we chose a pie chart for Open Connections but we may use a bar chart because most often we will care about the total number of connections rather than their source.
 They can be expanded and reduced by simply dragging their borders while in edit mode, which can be very useful if the dataset is larger—charts can overflow.

 The above dashboard was created in an example database that I had used before.
 Let's create the dashboard over a more realistic database such as the